Sonya-7/PersonalReadingTrends/README.md

 # Reading Trends

 This repository showcases a comprehensive collection of books I have read since January 2021.
-It presents engaging word clouds, charts, graphs, and an interactive dashboard, offering a captivating visualization of my literary journey.
+It presents engaging word clouds, charts, graphs, and an interactive dashboard; offering a captivating visualization of my literary journey.

 This project serves as a means to meticulously trace the words that have shaped my mind throughout the years.
 It is intriguing to note that, on average, Americans read [12](https://bookriot.com/how-many-books-does-the-average-person-read/) books annually, with [65%](https://www.statista.com/statistics/222754/book-format-used-by-readers-in-the-us/) of them being print books.
 This statistic surpassed my initial expectations and inspired me to delve into a broader range of literature, setting the goal of reading at least 1 book per month / 10 pages per day.